siberoloji/siberoloji.github.io/content/en/blog/engineering/Cybersecurity/2024-10-05-the-rise-of-xdr-extended-detection-and-response-explained.md

 XDR has gained significant traction over recent years due to its ability to address complex and persistent threats that evade traditional security systems.
-In this blog post, we’ll dive deep into what XDR is, how it works, and why it is becoming a cornerstone of modern threat detection and response strategies.
+In this article, we’ll dive deep into what XDR is, how it works, and why it is becoming a cornerstone of modern threat detection and response strategies.
 ## What is XDR?